model-driven-devops/mdd/exercises/cicd.md

 10. Click the back button in the browser to go back to your merge request.

-11. In the upper right corner of the page, click `Code` and then `Open in WebIDE`.
+11. In the upper right corner of the page, click `Open in WebIDE`.

 ![Merge request IDE](gitlab-mr-ide.png)

-12. Fix the indentation issue and click `Create commit...` and then `Commit`.
+12. Fix the indentation issue and click `Commit...` and then `Commit`.

 ![Merge request fix yamllint](gitlab-mr-fix.png)